-In 24-25, 21 states joined the IDEAL Consortium; education leaders from these states are learning how to offer quality distance and digital education for adult learners.
+Education leaders from our member states are learning how to offer quality distance and digital education for adult learners.
 You can learn more about some areas of focus for each member state.

 – Heidi Silver-Pacuilla, Ph.D.
 Office of Career, Technical, and Adult Education, Virginia Department of Education